Kamahl19/react-starter/DOCS.md

 ### Prettier

-Formatting of the entire codebase (js, ts, jsx, json, html, css, less, md...) is covered by [Prettier](https://prettier.io/docs/en/index.html).
+Formatting of the entire codebase (js, ts, jsx, json, html, css, md...) is covered by [Prettier](https://prettier.io/docs/en/index.html).
 Prettier is an opinionated code formatter which removes original styling and ensures that outputted code conforms to a consistent style.
 This project uses mostly default Prettier configuration with a small exception defined in [.prettierrc](./.prettierrc).
 You can read more about it here: [Why Prettier](https://prettier.io/docs/en/why-prettier.html) and [Editors Integration](https://prettier.io/docs/en/editors.html).

 Prettier runs when: